 Enable VNC Server by going to “Interfacing Options” and then VNC > Yes.

 Voila!
 Your Pi is now set up ready to connect to it!
 Now head back to your main computer (Not the Pi) and download VNC Viewer here, it’s totally free!

 Once installed and opened, it’ll be a really simple box, enter your Raspberry Pi IP (The thing I told you to keep a record of) into the input box and press enter.

 This will load you in to your Pi!
 Job Done!
 You’re connected!

 Now that your Pi is prepared, which admittedly is the longest part of this whole procedure, we get to the fun part!
 Installing the Magic Mirror² software!
 It’s as simple as one not-so-small command.

 Simply copy and paste this into your terminal:

-From here, your Magic Mirror will start automatically every time the pi is started or the software is closed.
+From here, your Magic Mirror will start automatically every time the Raspberry Pi is started or the software is closed.